-Water and sewer are available in front of property on W Gate City Blvd.
+Water is available in front of property on W Gate City Blvd.
+Sewer is available to the east of the property at 5823zz.
 Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.